 Worthington School District is committed to academic excellence for all students.
-As students progress through their Middle School years, academics become more challenging as coursework progresses.
-In the event that a student is struggling academically, interventions (problem solving mechanisms) will be provided that may include; Independent Studies, parent meeting, team meetings with counselor and differentiated classroom instruction.
-In the event that students need more intensive academic assistance, he/she may be referred to Voyager, Read 180, Study Island, lunch bunch, and/or after school assistance.
-Students may also be placed in a remedial intervention class to help increase academic success.
+As students progress through their middle school years, academics become more challenging as coursework progresses.
+In the event that a student is struggling academically, interventions (problem solving mechanisms) will be provided.